PeterMichael28/PeterMichael28.github.io/README.md

 # onepageproject
-this is one page project done without any use of css framework.
+This is a static portfolio landing page built without any CSS framework.

+And it is full responsive on desktop, tablet and mobile screen